Home

 I know these hard candy Christmas recipes aren't truly homemade, but they are perfect to make with the kids.
 I'll bet they'll always remember having a part in making Christmas special.

 If you really do want to 'do it yourself,' here are some more Christmas hard candy recipes that will let you cook to your hearts content.
 Have fun!
-I want to see what you've made, so come back and add the photos and recipes below.
+I want to see what you've made, so come back and add your photos and recipes.

 Return from Hard Candy Christmas to Chocolate Christmas Candy